Jacob-Westergren/Jacob-Westergren.github.io/index.md

 ### Speech Generation from Lip Movements
 <p>
   Implemented a model that generates speech conditioned only on visual data, specifically the lip movements.
-The network was quite large in nature, as it consited of a front-end containing several convolutional layers to extract key features, conformers that extracted key information from these features, etc. Thus, we couldn't train the model for as many epochs as we would have liked due to our limited compute; However, it can still be easily seen that the model was steadily learning to predict the corresponding sound for the given visual data, and we believe that with more training the end result should be sound of high quaity.
+The architecture included a front-end with convolutional layers for feature extraction, conformers to process the extracted features, and Whisper for ASR; However, all of these modules resulted in a very large model that required much compute for training, forcing us to cut training short due to our limited compute power resulting in subpar final results.
+However, the model showed clear progress in learning to generate corresponding sounds from visual input and we believe that with additional training, the model should produce high-quality speech.

 </p>
 <ul>
   <li><b>Dataset:</b> GRID dataset</li>